Skip to main content

 One of the most well-documented physiological effects of androgen administration is the stimulation of erythropoiesis, the production of red blood cells.
 Testosterone exerts this effect through multiple mechanisms, including the direct stimulation of erythropoietin (EPO) production in the kidneys and a direct proliferative effect on erythroid progenitor cells in the bone marrow.
 In a clinically supervised setting, this effect is carefully monitored.
 In an unmonitored or poorly managed protocol, it becomes a significant source of cardiovascular risk.

 When testosterone levels are pushed into the high-physiological or supraphysiological range, the stimulation of the bone marrow can become excessive, leading to secondary erythrocytosis, clinically defined as an elevated hematocrit level.
-Hematocrit is the volume percentage of in the blood.
+Hematocrit is the volume percentage of red blood cells in the blood.
 As it rises, the viscosity of the blood increases exponentially.

 This hyperviscosity state is a primary driver of thromboembolic risk.
 The thickened blood flows more sluggishly, increasing the likelihood of clot formation in both the arterial and venous systems.
 This directly elevates the risk for myocardial infarction, ischemic stroke, deep vein thrombosis, and pulmonary embolism.